 The Program includes recommendations and resources for local governments who wish to implement Best Local Land Use Practices.

 NEW!
-Case Studies of the various practices implemented in Ohio, with economic and cost/benefit information now posted here.
+We have added two new Case Studies of the various practices implemented in Ohio, with economic and cost/benefit information now posted here.

 A watershed based planning framework is also available.
 Watershed Planning Partnerships comprised of local government representatives and others work toward the development and implementation of a Watershed Balanced Growth Plan.
 This Plan will contain maps of Priority Development Areas, Priority Conservation Areas, and Priority Agricultural Areas (if desired) based on specific measurable criteria that will support watershed-based land use planning and project implementation.
 See the Ohio Balanced Growth Program Strategy.